soxueren/atsd/integration/tableau/README.md

 ### Install ODBC-JDBC Bridge

 - Install [ODBC-JDBC gateway](../odbc/README.md)
-- Make sure that the 'Strip Quote' and 'Strip Escape' checkboxes are enabled
+- Make sure that the 'Strip Escape' checkbox is enabled

 If your ATSD installation has more than 10000 metrics, consider adding a `tables={filter}` property to the [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) to filter the list of tables visible in Tableau.